 WEBCAST GUIDELINES & RECORDING TIPS

 We have a wealth of experience in what works and what doesn't work when conducting and recording webcasts.
 These guidelines are divided into facilitation advice for moderators to more technical recording tips, as well as addressing any specific webcast transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our webcast transcription services page for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE